Hide Tanning, Grief Tending

 •••

-We met in 2020 and have been dreaming of weaving our work together for the past two years.
-We’re delighted to bring this offering into being and see who’s called into this sacred container.
+We met in 2020 and have been dreaming of weaving our work ever since.
+We’re delighted to bring this offering into being for the second year in a row.
+We love our TENDERS!

 APPLICATION: